kyma-project/kyma/modules/README.md

 The only type of Module currently accepted is `ModuleTemplate` in version `v1alpha1`.

-When submitting a new module, make sure to add it to the `kustomization.yaml` to also integrate it with our rendering.
+When submitting a new module, make sure to add it to the proper `kustomization.yaml` to also integrate it with our rendering.

 ## Disclaimer